Edinburgh-College-of-Art/gitcarp/index.md

 <p>
-  This hands-on workshop will cover the principles of using Git for version control and LaTeX for typesetting.
+  This hands-on workshop will cover the principles of using Git for version control.
-  We encourage you to help one another and to apply what they you learned to your own research problems.
+  We encourage you to help one another and to apply what you have learned to your own research problems.
   This tutorial is based on the principles of <a href="{{site.swc_site}}">Software Carpentry</a>, which aims to help researchers get their work done in less time and with less pain by teaching them basic research computing skills.
 </p>
 <p align="center">
   <em>